maweiche/solai_sdk/README.md

-# Vision - SolAi SDK - A Solana Program SDK
+# Vision SDK - A Solana Program SDK
-A SDK built for use in correlation with Playground's [Vision](https://github.com/playground-solana/sol_factory) Solana program.
+A SDK built for use in correlation with Playground's [Vision](https://github.com/playground-solana/vision_program) Solana program.

 Below you can find instructions on using the SDK locally followed by a deeper dive into the SDK's structure and details.